If Bigfoot Is Real Where Are the Bones?

 The first issue at hand is the total number of Bigfoot in North America.
 Bigfoot is obviously a very rare animal, but how rare?
 We have no idea how many Sasquatch there are in North America, but we can assume it is a fairly low number.

-For comparison, in the lower 48 states there are less than 2,000 Grizzly Bears.
-We can assume there are fewer Bigfoot than Grizzly Bears.
-Still, the Bigfoot Field Researchers Organization estimates there may be between 2,000 and 6,000 Bigfoot in all of North America, but emphasizes that the usual methods of estimating an animal’s population do not apply very well here.
+For comparison, in the lower 48 states there are less than 1,500 Grizzly Bears, and about 31,000 in Canada.
+We can assume there are many fewer Bigfoot than Grizzly Bears.
+In fact, the Bigfoot Field Researchers Organization estimates there may be between 2,000 and 6,000 Bigfoot in all of North America, but emphasizes that the usual methods of estimating an animal’s population do not apply very well here.

 Six thousand animals spread out across all of North America makes Sasquatch a very rare creature indeed.
 But this is just one variable we need to consider when we think about our odds of stumbling upon Bigfoot remains.
 The next thing we need to think about is how long these animals live, and how often they die.